 With the release of FCC NPRM 19-129 (E.T.
 Docket 19-138), the United States Federal Communications Commission has requested comments and reply comments regarding assessing the 5.9 GHz band rules and proposing appropriate changes to ensure the spectrum supports its highest and best use.
 The Commission proposes to: “… continue to dedicate spectrum — the upper 30 megahertz portion of the band — for transportation and vehicle safety purposes, while repurposing the remaining lower 45 megahertz part of the band for unlicensed operations to support high-throughput broadband applications.”

-In the following pages IEEE 802 will address several key points made by commenters as they relate to the Dedicated Short-Range Communication (DSRC) technology for V2X (Vehicle-to-everything) communications, and make recommendations for Commission’s consideration.
+In the following pages, IEEE 802 will address several key points made by commenters as they relate to the Dedicated Short-Range Communication (DSRC), as specified in IEEE Std 802.11p-2010 amendment, now incorporated into IEEE Std 802.11-2016, for V2X (Vehicle-to-everything) communications, and make recommendations for Commission’s consideration.
 Key highlights are:

-(1) DSRC is not an outdated technology.
-DSRC incorporates the same state-of-the-art 802.11 technology that is used in many products on the market today.
-Furthermore, the IEEE 802.11 Working Group (WG) is in the process of developing next generation V2X standard in the IEEE P802.11bd project as an amendment to the IEEE 802.11 standard that ensures backward compatibility and coexistence with current DSRC deployments.
+(1) DSRC is not outdated or inferior compared to LTE V2X (C-V2X as specified in 3GPP Rel.
+14).
+Several field tests have shown that DSRC can outperform LTE V2X on the physical layer, while the medium access layer of DSRC can provide lower latency for messages generated at unforeseen time instances, for example in emergency braking events.

 (2) DSRC has been and continues to be deployed in over a hundred sites around the US.
 Thousands of vehicles are outfitted with DSRC onboard units, all successfully executing ITS safety and efficiency services.

-(3) IEEE 802 believes C-V2X has several shortcomings that make DSRC better-suited for deployment of ITS safety and efficiency services.
-For example, IEEE 802 WG believes that the IEEE 802.11 Working Group practice of ensuring same channel coexistence and backwards compatibility for evolving IEEE 802.11 technologies provides a significant advantage over the proposed C-V2X evolution plan, i.e. Release 14 LTE V2X to 5G NR V2X that have neither same-channel backward compatibility nor same-channel coexistence.
+(3) IEEE 802 believes that C-V2X has significant shortcomings that make DSRC better-suited for future evolution of ITS safety and efficiency services.
+For example, DSRC provides higher flexibility for variable-size messages, encouraging the addition of innovative features that require new data fields.
+Most importantly, the IEEE 802.11 WG is in the process of developing next generation V2X (NGV) standard in the IEEE P802.11bd project as an amendment to the IEEE 802.11 standard that ensures interoperability, backward-compatibility and coexistence with current DSRC deployments in the same channel, allowing seamless evolution towards a new ITS standard.
+In contrast, 5G NR V2X (C-V2X as specified in future 3GPP Rel.
+16) is not being designed for same-channel backward-compatibility or same-channel coexistence with LTE V2X (Rel.
+14).

+(4) IEEE 802 believes that the investment uncertainty created by the Commission’s considerations to allocate spectrum for up to three different mutually incompatible technologies (DSRC, LTE V2X, and 5G NR V2X) might be slowing down market adoption of ITS technology in general.

-(4) IEEE 802 recommends that the V2X technology of choice for the ITS band 1) must be the subject of a mature set of standards, 2) must be proven through real-world testing to work effectively in ITS environments, and 3) must be future-proof by having a well-defined evolutionary path that maintains backward compatibility and coexistence with previous generations, including coexistence with DSRC which already occupies the ITS band.
-IEEE 802 notes that DSRC meets these criteria.
+(5) IEEE 802 recommends that the V2X technology of choice for the ITS band a) must be the subject of a mature set of standards, b) must be proven through real-world testing to work effectively in ITS environments, and c) must be future-proof by having a well-defined evolutionary path that maintains interoperability, backward-compatibility and same-channel coexistence with previous generations, including coexistence with DSRC which already occupies the ITS band.
+IEEE 802 notes that DSRC meets all these criteria.

-The IEEE Std 802.11p-2010 amendment, now incorporated into IEEE Std 802.11-2016, provides core technology for DSRC.
-The term "OCB" (outside the context of a BSS (Basic Service Set)) was introduced in IEEE Std 802.11p, which specified "Wireless Access in Vehicular Environments".
-The OCB specifications within IEEE Std 802.11 continues to support DSRC-compatible operation.
-Furthermore, the IEEE 802.11 WG is in the process of developing next generation V2X technology that ensures backward compatibility and coexistence with current DSRC deployments, as an amendment to the IEEE 802.11 standard, in IEEE P802.11bd.
-The IEEE P802.11bd amendment is intended to provide a seamless evolution path from DSRC in the 5.9 GHz ITS band.
-Any consideration of the rules governing use of the 5.9 GHz band must recognize the societal value of allowing DSRC and IEEE P802.11bd to interoperate in the ITS band.
-It should be noted that one of the advanced features being specified for the IEEE P802.11bd project is 20 MHz bandwidth operation that co-exists with 10 MHz DSRC.

-}} Stronlgy considering to removing this paragraph

 Advantages of DSRC